orbithaloguy/tkinter-python-projects/README.md

 ## ⏭️ UpComing Projects

  - **PasswordManager** : Safely *save*, *encrypt*, and *manage* your passwords in one place
- - **GUI Calculator** : A simple GUI Calculator capable of basic arithmetic operations
+ - **GUICalculator** : A simple GUI Calculator capable of basic arithmetic operations

 ---